cjwong96/EIP-Final/7.Wiki/Readme.txt

-Issues we encountered while we were working on this project.
+1.Issues: Issues we encountered while we were working on this project.

+2.DemoVidwo: Demo video for our project.